CuTeGen: An LLM-Based Agentic Framework for Generation and Optimization of High-Performance GPU Kernels using CuTe: Abstract

 \section{Abstract}

-High-performance GPU kernels are critical to modern machine learning systems, yet developing efficient implementations remains a challenging, expert-driven process due to the tight coupling between algorithmic structure, memory hierarchy usage, and hardware-specific optimizations.
-Recent work has explored using large language models (LLMs) to generate GPU kernels automatically, but generated implementations often struggle to maintain correctness and achieve competitive performance across iterative refinements.
-We present \textbf{CuTeGen}, an agentic framework for automated generation and optimization of GPU kernels that treats kernel development as a structured generate--test--refine workflow.
-Unlike approaches that rely on one-shot generation or large-scale search over candidate implementations, CuTeGen focuses on progressive refinement of a single evolving kernel through execution-based validation, structured debugging, and staged optimization.
-A key design choice is to generate kernels using the CuTe abstraction layer, which exposes performance-critical structures such as tiling and data movement while providing a more stable representation for iterative modification.
-To guide performance improvement, CuTeGen incorporates workload-aware optimization prompts and delayed integration of profiling feedback.
-Experimental results on matrix multiplication and activation workloads demonstrate that the framework produces functionally correct kernels and achieves competitive performance relative to optimized library implementations.
+High-performance GPU kernels are critical to modern machine learning systems, yet developing them remains a manual, expert-driven process.
+Recent work has explored using LLMs to automate kernel generation, but generated kernels still fall short of carefully tuned references on standardized benchmarks.
+We present CuTeGen, an agentic GPU kernel synthesis framework that treats kernel development as a structured generate–test–refine workflow over the CuTe abstraction layer.
+Two design choices distinguish CuTeGen from prior work: targeting CuTe rather than raw CUDA, which exposes performance-critical structures such as tiling and data movement while remaining stable enough for iterative refinement, and a delayed profiling schedule that withholds low-level performance feedback until the kernel's high-level structure has stabilized.
+On the 209 tasks of KernelBench Level-1 and Level-2, CuTeGen achieves an average speedup of 1.71$\times$ over PyTorch and outperforms the prior agentic baseline CudaForge (0.89$\times$) at comparable per-task generation cost.
+Code available at https://github.com/taratt/cutegen.git